TrenchBoot/TrenchBoot.github.io/docs/user-docs/install_aem.md

 If you wish to build the components yourself, please refer to documentation for developers instead.

-## Disclaimer

-As of now, only legacy boot is supported.
-These instructions
-<span style="color: red;">WON'T WORK under UEFI</span>.
-You have been warned.

 ## Installation

 To install, you have to first add a new repository and import a public part of